openedx/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

 ..
-This topic is edX only
+This file is for edX only; not included in Open edX version of the Learner's
+..
+Guide.

 .. _SFD Pursuing Certificate: